apigee-127/swagger-tools/docs/Middleware.md

 and Swagger 2.0 differ both in Swagger document structure and terminology, this middleware takes different parameters based on Swagger version and it uses different property names on the `req.swagger` object.

+The Swagger Metadata middleware is useful because it allows you to easily get access to the pertinent Swagger document information for your request in your request handler.
+This does not require you to use any other Swagger Tools metadata.
+Why might you want to do this?
+Imagine you wanted to annotate your Swagger 2.0 documents using vendor extensions in a way that is useful to your implementation, like cache information or quota information.
+By attaching the request path and the request operation to the `req` object, you can easily get access to your vendor extension annotations to make life easier.

+Swagger Metadata also processes your request parameters for you.
+So no matter how the parameters are provided (body, header, form data, query string, ...), as described in your Swagger document(s), the processing is handled for you to get the parameter values. _(No validation of the paramter values happens in the Swagger Metadata middleware.)_

 ### Swagger 1.2

 #### #swaggerMetadata(resourceListing, apiDeclarations)